Sa-mue1/Sa-mue1/README.md

-## Hi there 👋
+## About me 👋

-Hi I'm Sam a second year student at Monash doing my degree in computer scient specialisation in Data Science -->
+Year 2 Sem 2 student currently at Monash

+Computer Science specialisation in data Science

+## Socials 💻